 A natural rock formation that resembles a skull.
 It’s located right off Key’s View Road, you can’t miss it when driving past.
 There is a slight climb to get to this viewpoint but it’s super easy to get up with a narrow footpath.
-Furthermore, if you follow the trail to the right of Skull Rock you’ll be rewarded with these crazy rock views!
+Furthermore, if you follow the trail to the right of Skull Rock you’ll be rewarded with these insane boulder views!

 Arch Rock is a hidden gem and for whatever reason, reminds me of the Tatooine desert from Star Wars.
 Does anyone else see it?

-Hiking to Arch Rock is super easy.
+Hiking to Arch Rock is super easy when you know where to start.
 It’s a 3/4 mile hike to reach the Arch and another narrow footpath to access the viewpoint.
 It will take 15-20 minutes each way to get to Arch Rock.
-We heard a pack of coyotes and I’m not going to lie, was kind of freaked out but we made it out alive.
+We heard a pack of coyotes when hiking there and I’m not going to lie, was kind of freaked out but we made it out alive!
 Even still. it was my favorite part of visiting Joshua Tree National Park.

 Cholla Cactus Garden

 If you can, visit the Cholla Cactus Garden at sunset.
-It’s located right off Key’s View Road and there is a small parking lot to park.
+It’s located right off Key’s View Road and there is a small parking lot to park in.
+It’s the busiest time to visit the garden but it’s well worth it.
 The colors here will take your breath away.
-Finally, these cactus are not-so-friendly so make sure not to touch them when taking pictures!
+Finally, these cactus are not-so-friendly and kind of a prick, so make sure not to touch them when taking pictures!

 photo credit: Valise Mag